ben-manes/gradle-jooq-plugin/README.md

 ## Usage

 This plugin is hosted on the Maven Central Repository.
+All actions are logged at the `info` level.

 The configuration is defined as an XML DSL based on jOOQ's [codegen schema](http://www.jooq.org/xsd/jooq-codegen-3.0.0.xsd).
-All actions are logged at the `info` level.
+The default target directory is updated to reflect Gradle's build directory (`build/generated-sources/jooq`).

 ```groovy
 apply plugin: 'jooq'